twuillemin/levenshteinsearch/README.md

 I tried to keep the interface as simple as possible.

 * Create the dictionary

   `dict := CreateDictionary()`

-* Fill the dictionary with the data `dict.Put("banana")`
+* Fill the dictionary with the data

+  `dict.Put("banana")`

   `dict.Put("monkey")`

 * Search the data

   `result := dict.SearchAll("bana", 2)`

 The result are returned as a map having:

  * as key: a string which is the word
  * as value: a `*WordInformation` structure which for now just have a counter representing how many times the word was added to the dictionary

 # Is it really efficient? #

-The result was benched against
+The result was benched against:

  * a very naive: Dictionary is stored as a simple list of strings.
 For each query, all string of the list is tested
- * s simple map: Dictionary is stored as a map having as key the word and as value the `*WordInformation` structure.
+ * a simple map: Dictionary is stored as a map having as key the word and as value the `*WordInformation` structure.
 Due to the map redundant word are not tested multiple times

  The search is done with text of *Alice's Adventures In Wonderland*.
-For the tests the sets of words <"rabbit"> and
- <"rabbit", "eart", "the"> are used.
-Results as follow
+For the tests the sets of words <"rabbit"> and <"rabbit", "eart", "the"> are used.
+Results as follow:

 ```
 goos: windows